Tiaaam/GuessMaster/docs/handout.md

 ### Software Tools, Platforms and Libaries

-- or our actual game GuessMaster we used Unity as development environment and photon as a hosting service
+- for our actual game GuessMaster we used Unity as development environment and photon as a hosting service
-- to create our dataset for question & answers we used a Python Jupyter Notebook and the Pyhton libary "pandas"
+- to create our dataset for question & answers we used a Python Jupyter Notebook and the Pyhton library "pandas"
 - we used Github as version control system
 - for our weekly Blog posts we used Discord